 - How much revenue will you generate?

-Answering these questions will help you think through your marketing and sales strategy and will demonstrate to investors and lenders that you have a viable plan to generate revenue.
+Answering these questions will help you think through your marketing and sales strategy and plan for the next few years accordingly.

 The financial projections section of your plan should estimate your company’s key financials for the next three to five years.
 It should include: